Scythe sword

-It is possible that “scythe sword” may refer to the Thracian romphaia (Greek: ῥομφαία), most commonly a long curved blade with its cutting edge on the concave or inside edge with a piercing point, attached to a pole (wood handle) that's shorter than the blade.
+It is possible that "scythe sword" may refer to the Thracian romphaia (Greek: ῥομφαία), most commonly a long curved blade with its cutting edge on the concave or inside edge with a piercing point, attached to a pole (wood handle) that's shorter than the blade.

 The Thracian romphaia is often compared to a Dacian falx, a longer version of a romphaia.

-The romphaia was a close-combat bladed weapon used by the Thracians as early as 350-400 BC.
+The romphaia was a close-combat bladed weapon used by the Thracians as early as 350–400 BC.

 The two-handed falx is clearly related to the Thracian rhomphaia.
 It is a derivative of both the sword and the spear, used by the Dacians.

-Both the romphaia and dax weapons were made in one hand and two handed versions.
-Most surviving examples suggest the smaller shorter “one hand” type actually would have been “hand and a half”, where the second hand was used more as a lever to make strokes, thrusts, recoveries and angle of attack changes more rapid and fluid.
+Both the romphaia and falx weapons were made in one hand and two handed versions.
+Most surviving examples suggest the smaller shorter "one hand" type actually would have been "hand and a half", where the second hand was used more as a lever to make strokes, thrusts, recoveries and angle of attack changes more rapid and fluid.

-So, “scythe sword” could refer to a romphaia, or dax possibly.
+So, "scythe sword" could refer to a romphaia, or falx possibly.